OrionExplorer/dcpam/src/DCPAM_RDP/README.md

 ## Technology
 ### Architecture Overview
 * Server application dedicated for DCPAM ETL requests.
-* Connections accepted from allowed hosts only.
+* Connections accepted from allowed hosts only with valid API key.
 * DCPAM ETL provides all the information about Staging Area and source system databases, so backflow of cleaned data is possible.

 ![Architecture overview](https://raw.githubusercontent.com/OrionExplorer/dcpam/master/docs/rdp.png)